-In the Kernel scenario, both Virtual Machines and Contrail vRouter work with a regular Linux TCP/IP stack using interrupt mode packet processing.
-They both suffer the same limitations (packet processing does not scale due to interrupt mode) and the same advantages (it does not require to book lots of CPU for packet processing).
-So this scenario is best to be used when the virtual machines do not expect a high network connectivity performance.
+In the Kernel scenario, both VMs and Contrail vRouter work with a regular Linux TCP/IP stack using interrupt mode packet processing.
+They both suffer the same limitations (packet processing does not scale due to interrupt mode) and the same advantages (not required to book lots of CPU for packet processing).
+So this scenario is best to be used when the VMs do not expect a high network connectivity performance.

-In the DPDK scenario, both Virtual Machines and Contrail vRouter work with a DPDK library using poll mode packet processing.
-They both suffer from the same limitation (poll mode requires to book some CPUs for packet processing) and have the same advantages (it allows to reach line rate packet processing).
-This scenario is the best to be used when the virtual machines require a high network connectivity performance.
+In the DPDK scenario, both VMs and Contrail vRouter work with a DPDK library using poll mode packet processing.
+They both suffer from the same limitation (poll mode requires some CPUs for packet processing) and have the same advantages (it allows you to reach line rate packet processing).
+This scenario is the best to be used when the VMs require a high network connectivity performance.
 Typically, Virtual Network Functions (VNF).

 Hybrid cases are unsuitable.
-When a Kernel mode Virtual Machine is plugged onto a Contrail DPDK vRouter, it impacts very badly the whole Contrail vRouter and VNF performance.
-Indeed, Contrail DPDK vRouter has to emulate interrupt mode using KVM features in order to kick the Virtual machine.
+When a Kernel mode VM is plugged into a Contrail DPDK vRouter, it impacts the whole Contrail vRouter and VNF performance very badly.
+Indeed, Contrail DPDK vRouter has to emulate interrupt mode using KVM features in order to kick the VM.
 It involves a “VMExit” which is like a system call to the hypervisor and takes lots of CPU cycles.
-This not only impacts the Kernel Mode VM but all the other DPDK VMs as well.
+This not only impacts the kernel mode VM but all the other DPDK VMs as well.

-A DPDK Virtual machine plugged onto a Contrail Kernel mode vRouter is also very inefficient.
-Even if the Virtual machine is able to process its network packets at a very high speed, Linux Kernel packet processing used by Kernel mode vRouter does not scale well.
-So, at the end lots of packets generated by a high speed VNF plugged on a Contrail Kernel mode vRouter could be lost.
+A DPDK VM plugged Into a Contrail Kernel mode vRouter is also very inefficient.
+Even if the VM is able to process its network packets at a very high speed, the Linux Kernel packet processing used by Kernel mode vRouter does not scale well.
+So, at the end, lots of packets generated by a high speed VNF plugged on a Contrail kernel mode vRouter could be lost.

-This is why Contrail users have to be consistent and to plug DPDK Virtual machines onto DPDK data plane vRouter and Kernel mode Virtual machines onto Kernel mode data plane vRouter.
+This is why Contrail users have to be consistent and to plug DPDK VMs into a DPDK data plane vRouter and kernel mode VMs into kernel mode data plane vRouter.

-When virtual infrastructure is made up of several kinds of virtual machines (both DPDK and not DPDK ones), placement strategy have to be defined in order to spawn DPDK VM onto computes fitted with Contrail DPDK vRouter and to spawn non DPDK VM onto computes fitted with Contrail Kernel mode vRouter.
+When virtual infrastructure is made up of several kinds of VMs (both DPDK and not DPDK ones), placement strategy has to be defined in order to spawn DPDK VM into computes fitted with Contrail DPDK vRouter and to spawn non-DPDK VMs into computes fitted with Contrail kernel mode vRouter.